top of page

 Individuals accepted into the Los Alamos Business Accelerator program participate in a complimentary training program (Phase I), and then qualify to apply for a brick-and-mortar pop-up to test their concept (Phase II).
 The program also covers business merchandising display costs, insurance and marketing costs.

-PHASE ICombine skills-building curriculum, cohort style learning and networking structure, advisement and mentorship from the broader Los Alamos ecosystem.
-Topics that will be covered in the 6-week program include Business Model & Customer Discovery; Branding, Marketing & Social Media; Business Process; Ordering, Inventory, Layout & Sales; Organization & Accounting; and Building Your Company (Culture & Workforce).
-Participants will meet once a week on Tuesday evenings and should expect to reserve 5:30-7:30 p.m. on their calendars, which will include training, as well as time for Q&A and networking (and some sessions will not take up the entire time).
+PHASE I - Combine skills-building curriculum, cohort style learning and networking structure, advisement and mentorship from the broader Los Alamos ecosystem.
+Example topics that will be covered in the 7-week program include Business Model & Customer Discovery; Branding, Marketing & Social Media; Business Process; Ordering, Inventory, Layout & Sales; Organization & Accounting; and Building Your Company (Culture & Workforce).

-PHASE II - Real-world platform to test market viability and consumer adoption of retail concepts.
+PHASE II - Real-world platform to test market viability and consumer adoption of business concepts.
 After conclusion of Phase I training, participants will be given the opportunity to meet with a review committee to present their retail or F&B concept and showcase the work they have completed.
 From this review process, candidates will be chosen to use a retail/restaurant space for a pop-up.
 While operating their pop-up, they will have access to specific advisers familiar with opening and running a retail business and connections to the broader entrepreneur and small business resource ecosystem.

 BACKGROUND